-Here are links to some of the more interesting posts written by L.A. food writers over the last week:
+Explore links to some of the more interesting posts written by L.A. food writers over the past week.

 On August 15, e*starLA founder Esther Tseng shared her impressions of The Weekend Brunch at Playa, dubbing it Modern & Elegant Southwestern and praising the blue corn muffins and duck hash.

 On August 16, The Eastsider LA reported Storefront Report: Silver Lake Burrito King dethroned.
 Tomato Pie’s owners will replace the longtime Mexican institution with Mixto Comida Latina.

 On August 18, Eater LA editor Kat Odell reported Beechwood To Shutter, W. Indian Roy Choi Concept to Come.
 Apparently “the goal is to close Beechwood toward the end of October and reopen the new spot on November 1.”

 On August 15, Eater LA editor Kat Odell reported The Six Plans Double Whammy Debut in Studio City & Venice.
 Apparently owners Jake King and Will Karges also hired corporate chef Sean Mindrum “to oversee foodstuffs at all locations.”